-Whereas the aforementioned publications focused on disposable household income from survey data, the revival of tax-data-inequality studies lead to fruitful insights for Switzerland as well.
-Dell et al. (2007) used tax data from the Federal Tax Administration to assess how the concentration of the highest incomes (top-shares) developed between 1913 and 1996.
-In contrast to most other examined countries, Switzerland did not experience a reduction in income and wealth concentration from the pre-First World War period to the decades following the Second World War (up to 1996).
-Using the same approach, Foellmi and Martínez (2013) expand the Dell et al. time series up to 2008 and found out that the share of top incomes did rise.
-The top 0.01% share even doubled in the last observed 20 years.
-These results from the top income studies seem to oppose the figures of official data.

-To sum it up: survey studies suggest a declining trend in income inequality while top-share studies argue that the concentration of income at the top of the distribution is rising, suggesting that inequality indeed did rise.
-Differences can be explained with factors introduced in section 2 and 3.
-First, coverage of top incomes is assumed to be better within tax data than within survey data (non-response bias), which is a crucial issue concerning inequality not only regarding top income shares.
-Second, different measures of inequality hamper comparability.
-While some argue that top income shares are an appropriate proxy for overall inequality, others disagree.
-Following Leigh (2007:600) “top income shares are far from perfect as a measure of distribution of income across society”, although he finds a strong positive correlation with other inequality measures.
-Third, different income concepts were used.
-The top income studies work with taxable incomes while the surveys rely on disposable income.
+Differences might be explained with factors introduced in section 2 and 3.
+First, coverage of top incomes is assumed to be better within tax data than within survey data (non-response bias), which is a crucial issue concerning inequality.
+Second, different income concepts were used.
+The tax data time series is based on taxable incomes while the surveys rely on disposable income.
 As Modetta and Müller (2012) have shown, the income distribution is strongly affected by governmental redistribution through social transfers and taxes, reducing inequality substantially.
 With the focus on taxable income the change in taxing policy (like tax-rates and tax deductions on sub federal level) is not directly represented.
-Fourth, the statistical units within tax data are fiscal households and not real households, which again are the base of analysis for the survey studies.
+Third, the statistical units within tax data are fiscal households and not real households, which again are the base of analysis for the survey studies.
 With a trend to unmarried cohabitation this could lead to a bias within tax data.

-Testing the stability of income inequality measures with tax data from Switzerland

-As discussed above, using different data sources and different concepts leads to substantially different conclusions.
-In this section we have a closer look at methodical options regarding the four areas introduced in section 2 (defining economic resources, measuring inequality, statistical units and coverage Issues) when working with tax data.
-We discuss in what way theoretical concepts can be addressed with tax data in Switzerland and we provide empirical stability tests to sort out the crucial topics within the four introduced methodical relevant areas.
-By doing so, we show which issues are relevant when working with tax data within a more general perspective while at the same time we try to shed light on the contradiction presented in section 4.
-Table 1 gives an overview on tests that we present in the rest of this paper.
-For each test we try to calculate time series as long as possible.
-Because the availability of data or certain information can change over time, we are forced to restrict certain analysis on specific time periods and/or to use different datasets.
+In this section we have a closer look at methodical issues regarding the four areas introduced in section 2 (defining economic resources, measuring inequality, statistical units and coverage Issues) when working with tax data.
+We discuss in what way theoretical concepts can be addressed with tax data in Switzerland and we quantify empirically, which of the issues are the most crucial ones.
+The results serve as a guideline, which issues are relevant when working with tax data in general while at the same time they shed light on the contradiction presented in figure 2.

+Within the four areas we quantified the importance of the following methodological and/or data specific aspects:

+Income concepts

+How does varying the income definition alter inequality measurement?

+What is the impact of using an equivalence scale?

+Inequality measures

+Do different measures (Gini, Theil, Atkinson) report different trends?

+On top of population measures, what can we learn from comparing full income distributions?

+Statistical units

+How important is observing real households instead of tax units?

+Population coverage

+How do survey and tax data differ with regard to coverage?

+Do we have to worry about so called “special cases”?

+How large is the bias due to not observing non-taxed?

+In general we try to base the analyses on time series as long as possible.
+Because the availability of data or certain information can change over time, we are forced to restrict certain analyses on specific time periods and/or to use different datasets.
+Table 2 in the appendix gives more detailed and standardized information about which data source, population, time frame, income concept and method was used to conduct the analyses.